tidyverse/tidyverse.org/content/blog/dplyr-1-1-0-is-coming-soon/index.md

 </div>

-We consider `unmatched` and `multiple` to be two important "quality control" arguments to help you enforce constraints on the join procedure.
+We consider `multiple` to be an important "quality control" argument to help you enforce constraints on the join procedure.

 ### Multiple matches